yashraj24/yashraj24/README.md

 - 👋 Hi, I’m @yashraj24
-- 👀 I’m interested in DevOps, Cloud Architecht, Automation using ansible and python
+- 👀 I’m interested in DevOps, Cloud Architecht, Automation using ansible, python and terraform
-- 🌱 I’m currently learning Kuberentes, jenkins and Machine Learning
+- 🌱 I’m currently learning Kuberentes, jenkins, terraform and Machine Learning
 - 💞️ I’m looking to collaborate on Devops projects, Cloud computing projects and automation projects
 - 📫 How to reach me at yashrajpanda24@gmail.com